AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

   - Connectors TBD
 ## Companion PCB
  - ATMEGA328P-PU (Digikey part ATMEGA328P-PU-ND)
-   - For this one you will have to burn the Arduino bootloader: https://www.youtube.com/watch?v=AwbcOT2z69k
+   - For Digikey part you will have to burn the Arduino bootloader.
+Instructions: https://www.youtube.com/watch?v=AwbcOT2z69k
    - If you want to source the ATMEGA with bootloader burned: https://a.co/d/9rrcNaf
  - LM386N-4 Operational amplifier (Digikey part 296-43960-5-ND)
  - TBD...